w3c/w3c-website-redesign-documentation/about-w3c.md

 When the project started, Coralie Mercier, Head of W3C Marketing & Communications said:
 >“I am delighted to partner with Studio 24 as we embark on this project.
 We haven’t done a website redesign in a very long time.
 In fact, in the 21 years I’ve been with the W3C, I remember only 3 different designs, the current one being from a decade ago.
 Redesigning our website is crucial to improve the overall experience of those who depend on us for our Web standards work.
 As W3C makes the Web work for everyone, Studio 24 will help make our website work better for everyone.”

-You can follow more about the project on the [W3C Website Redesign Project Wiki](https://www.w3.org/wiki/2020_website_redesign)

 ## Project team

 ### Coralie Mercier, Head of Marketing and Communications